waxantiques

 Marks.
 Stamped on the underside with a full set of English silver hallmarks, all clear and easy to read.

 Armorial 2 is the Order of the Bath, a British order of chivalry.
 The Order’s motto “Tria Juncta In Uno” means “Three joined in one”.
-The motto below “Metuenda Corolla Draconis” means “the dragon is to be feared” and belongs to the Marquis of Londonderry.
+The motto below “Metuenda Corolla Draconis” means “the dragon is to be feared”.
+This belongs to Charles William Stewart, 1st Baron Stewart, later 3rd Marquess of Londonderry, younger half-brother of Viscount Castlereagh, Foreign Secretary 1812 – 1822, who succeeded his father as the 2nd Marquess of Londonderry on 6 April 1821.

 Condition